luxonis/depthai-hardware/docs/source/pages/OAK-D-SR.rst

 Overview
 ********

-The **OAK-D SR** (Short Range) was designed to provide an accurate close-in depth perception.
+The **OAK-D Short Range** (OAK-D SR) was designed to provide an accurate close-in depth perception.
 It's ideal for application like bin picking/pack, for pick and place machines, quality control/automated manufacturing, robotics arms, and more.

 It has two :ref:`OV9782` global shutter color cameras, that are used as the stereo pair.